• Back

 Higher mileage Audis can still be a good purchase if they have been well-maintained, but they may require more repairs over time.
 A lower-mileage Audi might seem appealing, but long periods of inactivity can also lead to issues like dry seals and battery degradation.
 Ideally, find a vehicle with a balanced mileage-to-age ratio and proper service records.

-Consider Certified Pre-Owned (CPO) Audi Vehicles
+Consider Certified Pre-Owned Audi Vehicles

-If you want added peace of mind, an Audi CPO vehicle comes with a thorough inspection, warranty extension and additional perks like roadside assistance.
+If you want added peace of mind, an Audi CPO vehicle comes with a thorough inspection, warranty extension and additional benefits like roadside assistance.
 CPO cars are typically priced higher than non-CPO used Audis, but the additional coverage can be worth the extra cost.

 Test Drive and Experience the Vehicle